netscaler/netscaler-k8s-ingress-controller/canary/README.md

 This section provides information about how to perform Canary deployment using the Canary CRD.

-Citrix ADC-Integrated Canary Deployment solution stitches together all components of continuous delivery (CD) and makes canary deployment easier for the application developers.
+Netscaler-Integrated Canary Deployment solution stitches together all components of continuous delivery (CD) and makes canary deployment easier for the application developers.
 This solution uses [Spinnaker](https://www.spinnaker.io/) as the continuous delivery platform and [Kayenta](https://github.com/spinnaker/kayenta) as the Spinnaker plug-in for canary analysis.
 Kayenta is an open-source canary analysis service that fetches user-configured metrics from their sources, runs statistical tests, and provides an aggregate score for the canary.
 The score from statistical tests and counters along with the success criteria is used to promote or fail the canary.

-Citrix ADC comes with a rich application-centric configuration module and provides complete visibility to application traffic and health of application instances.
-The capabilities of Citrix ADC to generate accurate performance statistics can be leveraged for Canary analysis to take better decisions about the Canary deployment.
-In this solution, Citrix ADC is integrated with the Spinnaker platform and acts as a source for providing accurate metrics for analyzing Canary deployment using Kayenta.
+Netscaler comes with a rich application-centric configuration module and provides complete visibility to application traffic and health of application instances.
+The capabilities of Netscaler to generate accurate performance statistics can be leveraged for Canary analysis to take better decisions about the Canary deployment.
+In this solution, Netscaler is integrated with the Spinnaker platform and acts as a source for providing accurate metrics for analyzing Canary deployment using Kayenta.

- [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) exports the application performance metrics to the open-source monitoring system Prometheus and you can configure Kayenta to fetch the metrics for canary deployment.
-Traffic distribution to the canary version can be regulated using the Citrix ADC policy infrastructure.
-If you want to divert a specific kind of traffic from production to baseline and canary, you can use match expressions to redirect traffic to baseline and canary leveraging the rich Citrix ADC policy infrastructure.
+ [Netscaler Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) exports the application performance metrics to the open-source monitoring system Prometheus and you can configure Kayenta to fetch the metrics for canary deployment.
+Traffic distribution to the canary version can be regulated using the Netscaler policy infrastructure.
+If you want to divert a specific kind of traffic from production to baseline and canary, you can use match expressions to redirect traffic to baseline and canary leveraging the rich Netscaler policy infrastructure.

 For example, you can divert traffic from production to canary and baseline using the match expression HTTP.REQ.URL.CONTAINS("citrix india").
 The traffic which matches the expression is diverted to canary and baseline and the remaining traffic goes to production.